ni/niveristand-ballard-milStd1553-custom-device/Docs/User Guide/User Guide.md

 # Using the Ballard MIL-STD-1553 Custom Device

 This guide demonstrates how to configure and deploy the Ballard MIL-STD-1553 custom device.
-Using the receive/transmit channels on the first pin pair of the Ballard MIL-STD-1553 PXI module, it is possible to use the custom device to send and receive data without external wiring.
+Using simulated Bus Controller and Remote Terminals on the Ballard MIL-STD-1553 PXIe module, it is possible to use the custom device to send and receive data without external wiring.

 ## Configure the Ballard MIL-STD-1553 Hardware